-In order for hazardous materials to be legally and safely stored the steel structure where these chemicals are housed must meet government mandated safety regulations.
+In order for hazardous materials to be legally and safely stored the steel structure where these chemicals are housed must meet government-mandated safety regulations.
 When planning your steel structure work with the manufacturer to make sure that your building meets standards set by the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA).
 All electrical wiring and installments in your building must be National Electric Code (NEC) compliant and be wired with UL Classified electrical parts.
 Each agency has resources posted on their website as well as consultants available to help with your contraction.
-When selecting a manufacturer for your steel building be sure to choose a builder who is knowledgable on all safety regulations and has previous experience building structures that comply with safety regulations.
+When selecting a manufacturer for your steel building be sure to choose a builder who is knowledgeable on all safety regulations and has previous experience building structures that comply with safety regulations.

 Secure a Fire Rating if Necessary

 Depending upon the placement of your structure and the materials you are storing a fire rating may be required.
 Prior to construction be sure to identify all materials to be stored and cross check these materials with the Material Safety Data Sheets provided by OSHA.
 These sheets identify materials that require a fire rated building for proper storage.
 The placement of your building also determines whether a fire rating is necessary.
 If your steel structure is to be stored at, or closer, than 75 feet away from other buildings or property lines a fire rating must be obtained for your building.
 A fire rating is obtained based upon the test of building materials which measure the rate at which fire would burn through building components, as well as the amount of heat and pressure a structure can withstand.
 If you need to obtain a fire rating contact your local fire marshall or the Code of Federal Regulations for information on how to get your building fire rated.
 For more on building codes by state visit our building codes guide